okkindel/RogueLike/README.md

 # RogueLike
 A roguelike game made becuase of boredom during the exam session.
 The game is entirely written in Java and JavaFX, graphics is basically also my work.
-It is quite difficult also I wish good luck :)
+It is quite difficult so I wish good luck :)

+Please feel free to fork and make comments/suggestions!
+Thanks!

 # Screenshots: